chaotianyi/initiumlab.com/source/_posts/20151015-3d-infographic-user-testing.md

 ![Mr. Chong explaining braille characters](/blog/20151015-3d-infographic-user-testing/explaining-braille-character.JPG)

 With these practical and considerate suggestions, Mr. Chong Chan Yau encouraged us to keep experimenting physical infographics and turn the cool idea into a real solution stack for the blind.
-He highlighted the novelty of our 3D infographic, remarking that he had never seen such approach to data before.
+He highlighted the novelty of our 3D infographic, remarking that he had never seen such approach to presenting data before.